NiphanSethi/Mixtape_Creator/README.md

 Click here to view a demo of the application

-## Additional Python Libraries and Packages Required
+## Getting Started

+<em>Please install all of these additional Python libraries/packages prior to running the application:</em>

 * pillow (8.0.1)
 * pytube (10.0.0)
 * numpy (1.19.3)
 * moviepy (1.0.3)

-<em>Please install all of these libraries/packages prior to running the application</em>
+Also, install the custom font "PermanentMarker-Regular.ttf" provided in "./res" on your local machine

 ## Formatting the List of Songs File